 - After 10 minutes, use a lightly floured rolling pin to roll the dough into a 14 x 8-inch rectangle.

-- Make the filling.
-In a clean bowl, mix together the sugars, candied ginger, spices, salt, pepper, cloves and coffee.
+- In a clean bowl, mix together the sugars, candied ginger, spices, salt, pepper, cloves and coffee.
 Stir in the honey to create a sticky mixture.

 - Spread melted butter over top of the dough.
 Sprinkle evenly with sugar and spice mixture.
 Tightly roll up the dough.
 (Cinnamon may spill out the edges.)
 Cut the roll into 12 even pieces and place in a lightly greased 9-inch round pan.